Rishabbh-Sahu/extractive_summarization/README.md

     python -m pip install -r requirement.txt

-Open jupyter notebook from the conda environment (run locally and you can use chrome, edge etc. browsers to open jupyter notebook and python files)
+Open jupyter notebook from the conda environment (run locally and you can use chrome, edge etc. browsers, to open jupyter notebook and python files)

 Open extractive_summarization.ipynb